 Brazilian street artist Speto, who created the visual identity for Coke’s “World’s Cup” campaign, designed the physical flag in collaboration with Argentinian artist and fellow São Paulo resident, Tec.
 “When we first briefed Speto, he quickly responded, ‘With Brazil and Argentina in football it’s war, but in art it’s peace,’” recalls Brad Fields, Coke’s global licensing manager “And that’s what this project is all about: ‘Hilltop’ on a flag.”

 He’s referring to the iconic 1971

 Building the FlagProducing the Happiness Flag is a logistically complex task that requires close coordination among multiple players around the globe.
 Once Speto and Tec completed their canvas painting, Coke sent a digitized version to Robert Silvers, CEO of Runway Technology and inventor of Photomosaic® technology.

 “When viewed from a distance, it looks just like the original artwork,” Silvers explains, “but when you come up close you can see the people that formed the image.”

+Once all 192 panels are printed, they’ll be stitched together before the epic, on-the-pitch reveal.
 The Happiness Flag will span 3,600 square meters of printed nylon fabric, covering most of the field.

 After June 12, fans who submitted photos will receive an email with a link to HappinessFlag.com to see where they were on the flag -- and on the pitch.
 “They’ll see an aerial shot of the flag and then be able to hover over the mosaic to explore the photos,” Fields explains.

-Two years ago, Coke’s digital team kicked off the initial ideation sessions for “The World’s Cup” campaign with a question.
+‘Universal Social Language’Two years ago, Coke’s digital team kicked off the initial ideation sessions for “The World’s Cup” campaign with a question.

 Bedwell’s team created a program that enables Coke to convert fan tweets into a graphic image in the “World’s Cup” visual style, then return it to the sender.
 They also built a system to opt-in fans through Facebook, Twitter and Instagram since, legally, Coke cannot use user-submitted photos without permission.

-More On Journey
+More on Journey